audulus/docs/docs/nodes.md

 Variables are case-sensitive, meaning `x` is not the same as `X`.
 Spaces and underscores are not allowed.
 For long variables, you can use camel case.
 For example: `thisIsALongVariable`.

+Variables can contain numbers, but they must start with a letter. `input1` will generate an input but `1input` will not.
+Variables cannot contain symbols.

 Certain variable names are reserved, like `mod`, `e`, and `pi`.
 If you need to use them as variables you can capitalize the first letter, like this: `Mod`, `E`, `Pi`.

 You can call a variable multiple times within an expression, like `x * x * x`.